aamistan/rollforlanguage-frontend/docs/prompts-for-ai.md

 We should use this information to make the ultimate ###########.

-Before I share the tech stack, development mantra, and condense-work-completed, do you understand the scope of our mission in this chat?
+Before I share the tech stack, development mantra, and condensed-work-completed, do you understand the scope of our mission in this chat?